-have genuine sorrow over sin, faith that Christ has paid for their sins, and a real commitment to Christ, and they may be baptized.
+have genuine faith that Christ has paid for their sins, and a real commitment to Christ, and they may be baptized.
 Will some of them eventually change their minds and fall away?
-Perhaps, but that happens with adult professions of faith, too.
-Will some of those childhood conversions turn out to be mistaken?
 Perhaps, but that happens with adults, too.

-If the person is repentant and has faith in Christ, as best as the pastor can determine, then the person may be baptized.
+If the person is repentant and has faith in Christ, then the person may be baptized.
 It is not our practice, however, to baptize minors without the consent of their parent or legal guardian.
 If the minor's parent objects to baptism, then the child who has faith in Jesus is no less a Christian for waiting until he or she becomes a legal adult to be baptized.